pjhampton/woolly/README.md

 end
 ```

-...and don't forget to run `mix deps.get, compile` from the terminal to fetch and compile your workspace dependencies.
+...and don't forget to run `mix do deps.get, compile` from the terminal to fetch and compile your workspace dependencies.

 ## Important Information